 Mike Martin Photography – We partner regularly with Roseville photographer Mike Martin.
 He is available for on-site photo shoots at your place of business.
 This is a great way to get some shots for a visual tour or slideshow on your website, as well as photos of your staff.
 At his Roseville studio, he offers professional headshots as well as product photography.
 You can schedule your shoot through Satin Web Solutions, or contact Mike directly.
 Please let him know Kristin sent you!

 MailChimp – MailChimp is currently my top recommendation for email marketing.
 They offer a great feature-set, the majority of which is even available on their free plan (up to 2000 subscribers!).
 One of my favorite features you don’t get with most other providers is the A/B testing.
 Whether you want to test which subject line gets opened most, which ‘from’ name gets the best results, or what time of day is best to send out your campaigns, MailChimp will test it for you.

 Bluehost – Economical yet powerful web hosting service.
 For most business sites, shared hosting offers everything you need.
 I use Bluehost for my own sites, as well as for many of my clients.
 They offer reliable, flexible hosting, keep their servers up to date, and offer 24/7 phone or chat support.
-(This is an affiliate link, but only because I use them and love their services!)
+(I receive referral fees from Bluehost, but only recommend them because I use and trust their services.)

 Bluehost has grown over the years and modernized their interface.
 They now offer a wider breadth of services, but this can also be confusing when all you truly need is quality web hosting.